Maths Intent Statement

-At Westover Primary School, we take a mastery approach to the teaching and learning of mathematics.
-This rests on the belief that all children can – and indeed must, be successful in the study of mathematics.
+Our approach rests on the belief that all children can – and indeed must - be successful in the study of mathematics.
 We believe that by embedding our school values throughout our mathematics teaching and learning, we will ensure that our children are active, resilient learners who become life-long mathematicians.
 This, combined with our Growth Mindset approach, encourages positive attitudes to learning and high aspirations where we aim to ensure that all children move together through their learning in order to avoid gaps in understanding from forming.
 Children who grasp concepts more quickly are given opportunities to deepen their knowledge and improve their reasoning skills rather than accelerating on to new curriculum content.